N5GEH/n5geh.tools.entirety/docs/GUI_TUTORIALS/DATAMODELS.md

 ## Create Data Models
 To create a "new" data model, click on the *+* button in the top left.
-By "new" we mean that you can either create a completely new data model from scratch or you can import an existing data model from a file, or a URL.
+By "new" we mean that you can either create a completely new data model from scratch or you can import an existing data model from a URL or copy the source code directly from another source.
 We recommend to always use import function if possible, as it will ensure that the data model is findable and reusable in the future.

 ![Alt text](images/create_data_model.png)